 “Sometimes it is not about the rate, it is about the relationship.
 Pat is always overdelivering,” said Stoyanov.
 “When a problem occurs, he solves it.
 Because of Arrive’s carrier portal, we now both have more time on our hands.
 I know Pat has more time to sell, and I have more time to manage my fleet and dispatchers.”

 Carriers are embracing the ease of booking portals with minimal hesitancy.
 Many are beginning to see the advantages of early technology adoption in their own operations from on-demand revenue to quicker payment settlement.
 This can be attributed to a combination of increased acceptance of technology, the ease of implementation and the general usefulness of the solutions.

 “Everyone is open to using online portals if they are built well.
 There is no reason to resist,” Stoyanov said.
 “It helps you understand details of the freight that you might forget to ask over the phone.
 If there are any special requirements, you read them right away.
 The way we book freight is continuing to transition to a more digital layout.”

 Moving freight booking and management further into the digital realm also helps carriers save time, reduce hassle, move more freight and ultimately, meet and exceed their revenue goals.
 Embracing technology has a tangible and immediate impact on a fleet’s performance, making it more important than ever for carriers who want to stay competitive to explore their options.

 “We do triple the volume now as the workflow is a lot more streamlined,” Stoyanov said.
 “We can book 10 loads in the time it would take to book one load on the phone.
-In the first month alone, when Arrive EDGE was still being tested, I personally booked 60 loads.”
+In the first month alone, when Arrive’s carrier portal was still being tested, I personally booked 60 loads.”

 Photo Credit: Jim Allen/FreightWaves, original article published here.